speric/speric.github.com/_posts/2014-02-27-in-praise-of-effort.markdown

 means not doing other things.
 It's a sacrifice of time, sometimes with family, oftentimes of activities that are themselves enriching.
 Doing
 <i>something</i> means there will an end product, which can be (and
-often is)
-criticized.
-So there's also the emotional price which can must be paid.</p>
+often is) criticized.
+So there's also the emotional price which must be paid.</p>

 <p>Additionally, you have those laws of motion working against you.
 It
 seems to be our nature, that when we're doing nothing, we tend to